Charity Employment Law Advice

 There are around 760,000 paid employees in the charity sector, and numerous more volunteers.
 Employees need to be carefully managed and there is a myriad of employment legislation to be aware of and not fall foul of.
 Operating often in the public eye and having to provide a public benefit, it is vitally important charities treat their employees in the correct manner.

-IBB Solicitors will be here to assist charities in ensuring that the employment relationship goes smoothly from start to finish and will be here to help when, unfortunately, it doesn’t.
+IBB Law is here to assist charities in ensuring that the employment relationship goes smoothly from start to finish and is here to help when, unfortunately, it doesn’t.
 The employment department can assist charities in their day-to-day dealings with their employees, throughout the employer/employee relationship, all the way from job advertisements, interviews, offers and contracts, through the life of the employment relationship and to its eventual termination.

 In particular, the specialist expertise and advice we offer can include: